-Treatment with combination of metformin and caffeine significantly suppressed cancer development as demonstrated by statistically important reduction of fibrosarcoma weight, volume and Ki-67 (mean for 20), compared with control (Table 1).
+Treatment with combination of metformin and caffeine significantly suppressed cancer development as demonstrated by statistically important reduction of fibrosarcoma weight, volume, and Ki-67 (mean for 20), compared with control (Table 1).

-Only the comedication of metformin with caffeine produced statistically important (P<0.05) anticancer effects in comparation to control.
-Neither metformin, nor caffeine given alone showed significant antitumor effects compared to control.
-The treatments had no statistically important effects on the body weight of the animals during the experiment, in comparison to control (Table 1).
+Only the comedication of metformin with caffeine produced statistically important (p < 0.05) anticancer effects in comparison to the control.
+Neither metformin, nor caffeine given alone showed significant antitumor effects compared to the control.
+The treatments had no statistically important effects on the body weight of the animals during the experiment, in comparison to the control (Table 1).